bananadado/Advent-Of-Code/2024/README.md

 Solutions for 2024 :)

-I finally got global leaderboard this year!! (also you can see day 9 I start to lock in, no idea what was going on before that).\
+I finally got some global leaderboard times this year!! (also you can see day 9 I start to lock in, no idea what was going on before that).\
 ![stats](https://github.com/bananadado/Advent-Of-Code/blob/main/2024/stats_2024.png?raw=true)

 So I won my uni leaderboard this year 😎